curlsli/webpack-book/docs/en/techniques/04_testing.md

 },
 ```

-T> If you want to understand what `--hot` does better, see the *Hot Module Replacement* appendix.
+> If you want to understand what `--hot` does better, see the *Hot Module Replacement* appendix.

 If you execute the server now and navigate to `http://localhost:8080/`, you should see the test: